Fejiro001/newsletter-sign-up-with-success-message-main/README.md

 const [modal, setModal] = useState(false);

 /* Called when the email input field changes.
   It checks the email if it follows the emailRegex pattern and updates the 'email' state with the current value of the input field */ const getEmail = (event) => {
   const emailRegex = /^\w+([\.%+-]?\w+)+@\w+([\.-]?\w+)+(\.\w{2,})+$/;
   const valid = emailRegex.test(event.target.value);
+  setIsValid(valid);
   setEmail(event.target.value);
-  setIsValid(valid);
 };

 /* checks if isValid is true and opens the modal if it is */ const openModal = () => {
-  if (isValid) setModal(true);
+  if (isValid && email !== "") setModal(true);
 };
 ```